Sign-SGD via Parameter-Free Optimization: Algorithms and Convergence Analysis

+We now present the main algorithm of this paper named \textsc{ALIAS} (Automatic Local per-Iteration Approximation of the Stepsize, Algorithm \ref{alg:sign-sgd_adaptation}).
+At each iteration, it utilizes the stepsize selection in a specific manner to gain adaptivity to the global parameters of the problem.
+Below, we provide an explanation of the algorithm and offer some intuition why the presented stepsize facilitates adaptivity.
+Considering the stepsize in \eqref{eq:optimal_sign_step}, we need to approximate the numerator and denominator.
+Thus, we first analyze how to estimate $\Delta^*$, and then proceed with $L_\infty$.

-Considering the stepsize \eqref{eq:optimal_sign_step}, we begin with the adaptivity to $\Delta^*$.
-We start with a positive scalar $d^0$, which represents the initial approximation of $\Delta^*$.
-Then, we construct a new approximation in a specific manner with respect to the newly calculated gradient (Line \ref{alg:adaptation_line6}) at each iteration of the algorithm.
-To make these approximations closer to $\Delta^*$ over iterations, we take the maximum of the previous and newly computed values (Line \ref{alg:adaptation_line7}).
-This yields an increasing sequence upper bounded by $\Delta^*$ (see Lemma \ref{lemma_approximating_sequence}).
-We employ this adaptation as Option I in Algorithm \ref{alg:sign-sgd_adaptation} (Line \ref{alg:adaptation_line9}).
+We start with a positive scalar $d^0$, representing the initial approximation of $\Delta^*$.
+Next, we construct a new approximation based on the newly calculated gradient (Line \ref{alg:adaptation_line6}) at each iteration of the algorithm.
+To bring these approximations closer to $\Delta^*$ over iterations, we take the maximum of the previous and newly computed values (Line \ref{alg:adaptation_line7}).
+This approach yields an non-decreasing sequence that is upper bounded by $\Delta^*$ (see Lemma \ref{lemma_approximating_sequence}).
+We adopt this iterative scheme as Option I in Algorithm \ref{alg:sign-sgd_adaptation} (Line \ref{alg:adaptation_line9}).

+We note that estimating $\Delta^*$ does not require advanced schemes such as Option I for most tasks, as adaptivity to $f(x^*)$ is typically not critical.
+As shown in \citep{boyd2003subgradient}, the condition $f(x^*) = 0$ arises in problems such as finding a point in the intersection of convex sets, completing positive semi-definite matrices, or solving systems of convex inequalities.